Short URL for this page:

 The Text of Athenaeus on LacusCurtius

-As usual, I'm retyping the text rather than scanning it: not only to minimize errors prior to proofreading, but as an opportunity for me to become intimately familiar with the work, an exercise which I heartily recommend.
+As usual, I'm retyping the text rather than scanning it: not only to minimize errors prior to proofreading, but as an opportunity for me to become intimately familiar with the work, an exercise I heartily recommend.
 (Well-meaning attempts to get me to scan text, if successful, would merely turn me into some kind of machine: gambit declined.)

 This transcription is being minutely proofread.
 In the table of contents below, sections shown on blue backgrounds indicate that I believe the text of them to be completely errorfree; sections not yet proofread are shown on red backgrounds.
 As elsewhere onsite, the header bar at the top of each chapter's webpage will remind you with the same color scheme.
 If you spot an error in one of the "blue" pages, please do report it; on the others, it's not worth your time to do that.